Azeez Al-Shaair: Houston Texans

 Al-Shaair (#0) with the Houston Texans in 2024.

 On March 15, 2024, Al-Shaair signed a three-year, $34 million contract with the Houston Texans.

+In Week 3, Al-Shaair punched Chicago Bears running back Roschon Johnson in his facemask on September 15, 2024, for which he was fined $11,000 by the league.
+At the time the officials missed Al-Shaair's punch, so he wasn’t ejected during the game.
+Johnson didn’t retaliate after Al-Shaair punched him, and wrote on social media:"It took every bit of my soul not to thrash that boy."

-Following Week 3, he was fined $11,000 for punching Chicago Bears running back, Roschon Johnson, despite Al-Shaair not being ejected from the game.
-He was issued a second fine for $11,255 after a late hit out of bounds on Tennessee Titans running back, Tony Pollard.
+Al-Shaair was flagged and issued a second fine of $11,255 for delivering a late hit out of bounds on Tennessee Titans running back Tony Pollard on November 24, 2024, in Week 12.

-On December 1, 2024, Al-Shaair delivered an illegal hit to Jacksonville Jaguars quarterback, Trevor Lawrence, after the latter had slid.
-Lawrence was ruled out for the rest of the game with a concussion and Al-Shaair was ejected.
-A fight erupted between Al-Shaair and several Jaguar players, with Jacksonville cornerback, Jarrian Jones, also getting ejected.
-Al-Shaair publicly apologized via social media for the hit the next day.
-Two days after the game, Al-Shaair was suspended for three games with Jon Runyan, the NFL's Vice President of the Policy and Rules, writing in the suspension letter that Al-Shaair's "continued disregard for NFL playing rules puts the health and safety of both [him] and [his] opponents in jeopardy and will not be tolerated."
+One week later, on December 1, 2024, Al-Shaair delivered an illegal hit, a violent blow to Jacksonville Jaguars quarterback Trevor Lawrence, as Al-Shaair raised his forearm, dove, and hit the quarterback in his head after Lawrence had slid.
+Lawrence's body reacted in a manner consistent with one who has received a traumatic brain injury, and he remained on motionless on the ground for several minutes.
+He was carted off the field, and ruled out for the rest of the game with a concussion.
+Al-Shaair was ejected for "an illegal hit on the quarterback, unnecessary, to the neck and head area."
+A fight erupted between Al-Shaair and several Jaguar players, with Jacksonville cornerback Jarrian Jones also getting ejected.
+Al-Shaair apologized via social media for the hit the next day.
+Jaguars coach Doug Pederson said it was a play that "really has no business being in our league," and Houston coach DeMeco Ryans said "that's not what we're coaching."